-Submission Guidelines
+Submission guidelines

-- 1. Research Articles, Review Articles and Research Notes should include a title page with the following information: - a.
-Article Title - b.
-Author(s) name, affiliation address, email address - c.
-Biographical notes on each author, up to 80 words. - d.
-A clear indication of the corresponding author - 2.
-Book Reviews should include a title page with referencing information for the book, as well as the number of pages, price, hardback or softback, and ISBN number. - 3.
-An abstract of no more than 120 words, and up to five keywords, should be provided for Research Articles, Review Articles and Research Notes. - 4.
-All submissions should be written using British English and prepared according to the latest edition of the Publication Manual of the American Psychological Association (APA style) - 5.
-All references should be prepared using APA style - 6.
+1. Research articles, review articles and research notes should include the following:

+- a.
+Article title. - b.
+Author name(s), affiliation address(es), email address(es). - c.
+An abstract of no more than 120 words. - d.
+Up to five keywords. - e.
+Biographical notes on each author (around 80-100 words). - 2.
+Commentaries should include author name, affiliation address and email address. - 3.
+Book reviews should include author name, affiliation address and email address, as well as referencing information for the book, price, format (hardback/softback/e-book) and ISBN number. - 4.
+All submissions should be prepared according to the latest edition of the Publication Manual of the American Psychological Association (APA style).
+Articles should preferably be in UK English for spelling and punctuation, although we will edit to US style if it seems more appropriate to the content of the article. - 5.
+All references should be prepared using APA style (see notes below). - 6.
 All supplementary material (such as stills or video) should be supplied with the initial submission. - 7.
 Acknowledgements should appear at the end of the article, before the reference list. - 8.
 Transcripts should normally be prepared using the system developed by Gail Jefferson (Jefferson, 2004).
 A summary of these transcription conventions is available online and will appear in the back of every issue of the journal.
 Any non-conventional symbols should be explained.
 Authors who use alternative transcription systems should justify their selection and provide an appendix outlining the notation used.